rush-adin/RMG-Management-System/README.md

 This system aims to streamline operations, improve inventory accuracy, and enhance customer satisfaction within the RMG sector.
 By leveraging object-oriented programming principles, the application ensures scalability and maintainability, making it suitable for future enhancements.

-#THIS IS AN INCOMPLETE LAZY WORKED PROJECT FOR ASSIGNMENT
+#THIS IS AN INCOMPLETE LAZY WORK PROJECT FOR ASSIGNMENT